 On the top of page 4 of the application, there is a table labeled "Site Characteristics".
-In this section, the guidebook will outline each of the rows step by step.

-Surrounding Uplands and Bottom Characteristics: In terms of surrounding uplands and ocean bottom characteristics, please visit your potential site and describe in a few words what the bottom and upland areas look like.
+Surrounding Uplands and Bottom Characteristics: Please visit your potential site and describe in a few words what the bottom and upland areas look like.
 This could include: forested, or populated for upland areas, or mud, rocky, or shellhash for bottom characteristics.